emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 #### Close-Monthly

 This action closes the selected indices older than 93 days (3 months)and optionally deletes associated aliases beforehand.
-If it today is 21 December, this action will close or optionally delete every index older than Oktober the same year, the action starts every day at 01:00 AM.
+If it today is 21 December, this action will close or optionally delete every index older than October the same year, the action starts every day at 01:00 AM.

 `Action type`:    CLOSE \
 `Action name`:     Close-Daily \